Simultaneous All-versus-Nothing Refutation of Local Realism and Noncontextuality by a Single System

-On the other hand, the maximal value of quantum mechanical prediction of $\left\vert \langle\mathcal{O'}\rangle_{QM}\right\vert$ is 4.
-This difference allows a statistical test of NCHV theories in a less-than-ideal experimental situation.

 We have discussed how our scheme demonstrates simultaneous refutation of local realism and noncontextuality by one and the same experimental system in a less-than-ideal experimental situation.
 Here we further emphasize that these four operators $x_{2}y_{4}y_{6}$, $y_{2}x_{4}y_{6}$, $y_{2}y_{4}x_{6}$ and $x_{2}x_{4}x_{6}$ are measured with one and the same apparatus, which is crucial for demonstrating the negation of local realism~\cite{chen2003all}.
 In our argument of the negation of local realism, each of the four operators $x_{2}y_{4}y_{6}$, $y_{2}x_{4}y_{6}$, $y_{2}y_{4}x_{6}$ and $x_{2}x_{4}x_{6}$ appears twice in Eqs.~(\ref{e1})-(\ref{e5}).
-For example, the operator $x_{2}y_{4}y_{6}$ appears in Eqs.~(\ref{e1}) and (\ref{e5}), while Eqs.~(\ref{e1}) and (\ref{e5}) involve two different experimental contexts for measuring $x_{2}y_{4}y_{6}$.
-With emphasis, LHV does not contain the assumption of noncontextuality.
-In other words, LHV only emphasizes that all operators have predetermined values, but it does not deny that measuring an operator may introduce some disturbance in the system, thereby modifying the values of other operators.
-As a result, one who believes in local realistic theory can argue that the contradiction in Eqs.~(\ref{e6})-(\ref{e10}) arises from contextuality, not EPR's local elements of reality.
+For example, the operator $x_{2}y_{4}y_{6}$ appears in Eqs.~(\ref{e1}) and (\ref{e5}), whereas Eqs.~(\ref{e1}) and (\ref{e5}) involve two different experimental contexts for measuring $x_{2}y_{4}y_{6}$.
+LHV, with emphasis, does not assume noncontextuality.
+In other words, LHV only emphasizes that all operators have predetermined values, but it does not rule out the possibility of measuring an operator causing a disturbance in the system, thereby modifying the values of other operators.
+As a result, those who believe in local realistic theory can argue that the contradiction in Eqs.~(\ref{e6})-(\ref{e10}) is caused by contextuality, rather than EPR's local elements of reality.
 To avoid this problem, one either adds the additional assumption of noncontextuality, or measures the four operators $x_{2} y_{4}y_{6}$, $y_{2}x_{4}y_{6}$, $y_{2}y_{4}x_{6}$ and $x_{2}x_{4}x_{6}$ with one and the same apparatus such that they are measured within a single context.
 Note that our argument on the negation of noncontextuality does not require such apparatuses, since noncontextuality is already assumed in this argument.